ifarup/colourlab/README.md

-hull             | The gamuts convex hull in the desired colour space. vertices         | The vertices describe a surface that is non-convex. simplices        | The triangulation points of a gamut. neighbors        | center           | The center is a point in the gamut color space.
+hull             | The gamuts convex hull in the desired colour space. vertices         | The vertices describe a surface that is non-convex. simplices        | The triangulation points of a gamut. neighbors        | Indices of points forming the simplical facets of the convex Hull. center           | The Gamuts geometric center.

 ## Constructing Colour
 To construct a new Gamut we need to provide a colour space in the format provided by colour.space, and data/colour points provided by an colour.data.Data class.
 If we want to construct the new Gamut in the colourspace RGB and the fictive points my_points, we would do it as follows